best-tufts/intro_to_single_cell_rnaseq/docs/intro_to_single_cell_rnaseq/04_integration.md

   - Mutual Nearest Neighbors (MMN)
 4. Projects the expression profiles of individual cells to be more similar to their counterparts across data sets, performed by `IntegrateData()`.

+#### Canonical Correlation Analysis (CCA)

+The implementation of CCA in `Seurat` is effectively very similar to PCA.
+Whereas with PCA we seek to capture the majority of variability in a single data set in in a few features, with CCA we seek to capture the majority of "shared" variability between data sets in fewer features.
+Thus after implementing CCA we should obtain a set of features with reduced sample-specific variability that should capture shared signal of cell types represented across samples.

+#### Mutual Nearest Neighbors (MNN)

+MNN comprises two main steps.
+First, for each profile we identify its "K" most similar cell profiles ("nearest neighbors") in the other data set based on their CCA features.
+Second, "Mutual nearest neighbors" are instances in which pairs of inter-data set cell profiles are complementary identified as nearest neighbors of one another.
+When we perform integration, the expression of each cell profile in one data set will be projected to be more similar to its MNN counterparts in the other data set.

 We begin by splitting our `Seurat` object into a `list` object of two `Seurat` objects for each sample, "ctrl" and "stim", with the `SplitObject()` `Seurat` function.